Generate a self-signed certificate

 Click Submit to generate the certificate.

-To restart the secondary nodes, from the CLI, enter the following commands in the following order:
+To restart the secondary nodes, from the CLI, enter these commands in this order: